 Broad hands cupped her shoulders from behind.
-"I could make ya feel like you're flyin'," Tasuki's raspy voice purred in her ear.
+"I could make ya feel like yer flyin'," Tasuki's raspy voice purred in her ear.

 Atsuna chuckled and leaned back into his embrace, allowing his arms to wrap around her.
 "You normally do.
-I know what it feels like to fly.
 You send me to the clouds every day and into the stars every night."